ltuominen/AP_brainorganization/README.md

 ### Code

 The [code](code/) folder contains the scripts and programs used to process and analyze the neuroimaging data.
+`the effect of lifetime antipsychotic exposure on cortical thickness.ipynb` contains R code to test the effects of lifetime exposure to antipsychotics on cortical thickness in the Turku sample and for sensitivity analyses.
 `plot_ap_effects_turku.ipynb` plots group level statistical maps to create [figures 1](figures/Figure1.jpg)  and [supp fig 1](figures/Supp_fig1.jpg)
 `compare_turku_enigma.ipynb` creates fig [2](figures/Figure2.jpg).
 `neuromaps_analysis_plots.ipynb` does the main comparisons between cortical thickness changes